 Where are we going?

-When a motley, ragtag troupe of disaffected freethinkers converged in a Sacramento midtown coffee shop in mid-1993 to begin this group, few were sure it would outlast even a few years.
-After all, a social undertow of conservative religiosity and religious mania was then sweeping the nation, we were swimming against the tide, and our cause seemed close to hopeless.
-But AOF did outlast those first years, in fact it flourished.
+futureBack in mid-1993, when a motley, ragtag troupe of disaffected freethinkers converged in a South Sacramento home to begin this group, few of us expected it to outlast even a few years.
+After all, a social undertow of conservative religiosity and religious mania was then flooding the nation, we were swimming against the tide, and our cause seemed close to hopeless.
+But AOF did outlast those first years.
+In fact it flourished.
 That fact often astounds us.
 So where will we go in the next decade?

 Hard to say.
-Something that encouraged us was how soon the Sacramento area became fertile soil for other associations like ours, with complimentary missions.
-Many of these have now banded together in a somewhat crazy-quit confederacy we call the Sacramento Coalition of Reason (SacCoR) - visit its website at http://sacramento.unitedcor.org/.
-One of our near-term goals is to encourage this coalition, help strengthen it, and enable a cross-polination of ideas with our brothers and sisters in freethought.
+Each day is a surprise.
+But something that encouraged us was how soon Sacramento became fertile soil for other associations like ours, with complementary missions.
+Many of these have now banded together in a somewhat crazy-quilt confederacy we call the Sacramento Coalition of Reason (SacCoR) - visit its website at https://unitedcor.org/coalition-of-reason/sacramento-area/.
+One of our near-term goals is to encourage this coalition, help strengthen it, and enable a cross-pollination of ideas with our brothers and sisters in freethought.

-Another goal, mid-term, is to own a meeting facility, a “Reason House,” to serve freethinkers of all stripes within the greater Sacramento area – not just AOF, but all sympathetic groups - and to help build a legacy.
+Another goal, mid-term, is to foster and grow a permanent meeting facility, a “Reason House” or "Reason Center," to serve freethinkers of all stripes within the greater Sacramento area – not just AOF, but all sympathetic groups – and to help build a lasting legacy.
 This idea found its first spark in 1991 or thereabouts, at a meeting of the local American Humanist Association chapter.
-"No gods, godesses or supernatural spirits will lrk in its foundations, nor inhabit its cosmos," as one proponent wrote then; "the walls will echo with rational discussion (and yes, philosophical argument) and conviviality.
+"No gods, goddesses or supernatural spirits will lurk in its foundations, nor inhabit its cosmos," as one proponent wrote then; "the walls will echo with rational discussion (and yes, philosophical argument) and conviviality.
 The roof will offer protection from whoever would try to still freethought voices."

-Through generous donations, teamwork and careful marshaling funds, AOF is already on the way to make this a reality.
+Through generous donations, teamwork and careful marshalling funds, the Coalition has already taken steps to make this a reality.
+The homepage for the Reason Center project is here.
 But, we have far to go.
+Please support it if you can.

-Long-term goals are harder to pin.
+Longer-term goals are slippery, still evolving, and harder to pin.
 We keep changing.
 That is our singular constant, change itself.
-AOF will continue to refocus and evolve its goals as we ourselves evolve, and become better travelers across this landscape of life.
+AOF will continue to refocus and evolve its goals as we ourselves evolve, and become better travellers across this landscape of life.

-But at this moment, in this strobe-flash slice of time, if you ask what we are hoping for on the far horizon, we can say this:
+But at this moment, in this slice, within this magical strobe and flash of time, if you ask what we seek on the far horizon, we can say this:

 o To encourage all to relish life for life, for the purpose in one's own heart;